jonburdon/windy-millers-bakery/README.md

 ## Known issues:

-Sort by cooking time not working.
+* Sort by cooking time not working.
+* Edit recipe page - does not make existing category and existing utensil the default selected option.